m-j-terry/unit-2-project/READMEfiles/README.md

 - The userController creates a RESTful framework for user functionality.
 ### app.js and server.js
 #### app
+- app.js sets up the express app, defines userRoutes and bookRoutes, and tells the app whhich dependencies it is required to run
 #### server
+- server.js connects to mongoose and makes sure the computer is listening on the PORT.
 ## Wireframe
 ![Image shows an early sketch of how the API would function](Figure_1.png)
 - Above is the wireframe I made to map out the functionality of my API.